 How Rancher is different from cloud-hosted Kubernetes Services like GKE, EKS and AKS

 Cloud Kubernetes services implement Kubernetes for a specific cloud.
 Rancher’s RKE can implement Kubernetes on any infrastructure.
 Rancher additionally provides multiple cluster management and application workload management across any Kubernetes clusters.

-Cloud Kubernetes services are an excellent way to operate Kubernetes on a cloud.
+Cloud Kubernetes services are an excellent way to operate Kubernetes in the cloud.
 They are easy to setup.
 You can create a Kubernetes cluster in the cloud with a simple command or API call.
 Cloud providers manage the Kubernetes cluster for you.
 For example, they monitor the health of your cluster and perform upgrades, reducing the administrative burden.